thradams/CPrime-V1/README.md

 }
 ```

-C' will maintain this implementation for you because the function use the macro _default.
+I the struct X is changed then the C' will update the implementation for you.
+C' is responsable to implement functions market as _default.

-More features are being considered like containers, helper functions etc.
+More features are being considered like lint, containers generation, helper functions etc.

 Feel free to sugest features.

-## Goals

- * Be useful today.
-It can help existing C code at any time together with
-   your existing compiler and code.
-   This tool is already being used to generate itself.
- * Create a tool to help creation and maintenance of  C code
- * Keep the input valid C code, then we can use in existing IDEs and compilers
- * Make the C development more produtive
- * For the future, lint, format, anything that can help

 ## Using the compiler